kuzzleio/kuzzle/lib/api/core/models/repositories/README.md

 # Kuzzle repositories

-The Repository classes allow to fetch and store some Kuzlle internal business object from/to the persistent layer.
+The Repository classes allow to fetch and store some Kuzzle internal business object from/to the persistent layer.

-An abstract Repository class is available to be overriden if needed depending on the business needs.
+An abstract Repository class is available to be overridden if needed depending on the business needs.
-The class handles the persitence both to the CacheEngine (redis by default) and to the database (elastic search by default).
+The class handles the persistence both to the CacheEngine (redis by default) and to the database (elastic search by default).

 The **Repository** class exposes the following methods: